World record set for largest skinny dip

 Magheramore Beach, just south of Wicklow Town, was the venue for the women-only event on Saturday morning.

-The combined efforts of the women comfortably surpassed the previous Guinness World Record, set in Australia in 2015.
+The combined efforts of the 2,505 women broke the existing Guinness World Record, which had been set in 2015 when 786 people bared all on South Beach in Perth, Australia.